 Surfacing data, generating documents, connecting communities through a shared portal, and identifying opportunities to create housing where it's needed most.

-KisiBuild brings together community data, organizational intelligence, sales pipeline tracking, document generation, a community portal, and a social feed — purpose-built to identify, win, and deliver housing construction contracts with First Nations communities.
+KisiBuild brings together community data, organizational intelligence, sales pipeline tracking, document generation, financial tracking, a community portal, and a social feed — purpose-built to identify, win, and deliver housing construction contracts with First Nations communities.

 Track bids and proposals from identification through submission to award.
 Sales pipeline stages, estimated values, RFP tracking, and team assignments with auto-generated proposal numbers (KB-YYYY-XXXX).